What are the different type of kitchen hoods available?

 The hoods on offer at Wren also have special features which can make life in the kitchen easier.
 LED lights, for example, provide focused illumination for your hob, while some have automatic running; this means that once you have finished cooking, you can turn the extractor off and it will continue to suck up air for an extra ten minutes, before automatically turning itself off.
 All our hoods also come with speed settings, allowing you to regulate the level of extraction taking place depending on circumstances.
 Low speed, for example, should be suitable for the steam from a small pan, whereas high speed can be used to remove smoke when frying.

 At Wren we believe in providing you with only the highest quality units and accessories for your kitchen.
-This means that whatever type of hood you choose for your kitchen you are assured of receiving a top-quality, guaranteed appliance from one of our three renowned partner manufacturers: Matrix, Bosch and Neff.
+This means that whatever type of hood you choose for your kitchen you are assured of receiving a top-quality, guaranteed appliance from one of our three renowned partner manufacturers: Faber, Matrix, CDA, Bosch and Neff.
 So take a look at our range and see which hood will suit both your kitchen design and take care of your cooking needs.